Montana/travis-sidescroller-game/README.md

 # Travis CI Side Scrolling Game made by Montana Mendy

 This was made on the weekend of August 21-22, 2021 by Montana Mendy.
 I've made it simple to start, and start playing.
 It features Mr. T dodging broken builds, win32, spaghetti code and much more.
+Each time you get hit by an object, it's `-3` from your baseline of `100`.

 ## Usage

 Just clone the git repo, and click on `index.html` and this will start the game locally.
 I made this in a way (CSS) so it would be easy to use deliaberetly instead of using something like JavaScript (which that version is in the works).

 ## TODO: